yukoga/llm_easily_explained/llm_easy_explained.md

 - schema --> [and, cats, dogs, I, like, .]
 - and = [1, 0, 0, 0, 0, 0] / cats = [0, 1, 0, 0, 0, 0] / I = [0, 0, 0, 1, 0, 0]

 Cons. : Large and sparse vector space.
+Relationships between words are not embedded.

 ### BoW (Bug of Words)
 "I like dogs and cats." / "Cats like dogs."
 - schema --> [and, cats, dogs, I, like, .]
 - and = [1, 0, 0, 0, 0, 0] / cats = [0, 2, 0, 0, 0, 0] / dogs = [0, 0, 2, 0, 0, 0]

-Cons. : Large and sparse vector space.
-Depends on frequency.
+Cons. : Depends on frequency.
+Still large and sparse,  relationships between words are not embedded.

 ---
 ## Under the hood of LLM - Transfomer

 ### tf-idf
 Term Frequency – Inverse Document Frequency

 "I like dogs and cats."
 - schema --> [and, cats, dogs, I, like, .]
 - and = [1, 0, 0, 0, 0, 0] / cats = [0, 1, 0, 0, 0, 0] / I = [0, 0, 0, 1, 0, 0]